valicsek/passwordgen/README.md

 # Introduction
 Basic password generator from string :).
-You can select from different methods.
+- You can select from different methods.
+- Easy to remember

 # How to use
 - Download the repo